tuhinpaul/visit-vancouver/Vancouver and Around.md

 	- Lynn Canyon Suspension Bridge (free but small).
 Beautiful nature and park for hiking (little more difficult than a simple walk)

+- Lonsdale Quay
+    - If you spend time in Vanocouver around Canada Place, you may take the ferry/seabus to go to Lonsdale Quay.
+Good place to sit and the view of the harbour is good.
+There's also a park nearby: Waterfront Park.

 - Drive to a high place and look at Vancouver from above:
 	- On the way to Cypress Mountain Parking (free parking before the last one), there are some viewpoints